Noor Bukhari: Career

-She left the film industry and made a come back with Bhai Log (2011), Revenge Of Worthless (2016), Saya e Khuda e Zuljalal (2016) and her last film is Ishq Positive (2016) with Wali Hamid Ali Khan, Saud and Faria Bukhari.
+She left the film industry and made a come back with Bhai Log (2011), Revenge Of Worthless (2016), Saya e Khuda e Zuljalal (2016) and her last film is Ishq Positive (2016) with her then spouse Wali Hamid Ali Khan, Saud and Faria Bukhari.

 Personal life

-Noor was born on 3 July 1977 in Lahore.
+Noor was born on 3 July 1974 in Lahore.

+In 2008, Bukhari married a Dubai-based Hindu businessman, Vikram Sood.
+They separated shortly after; she and her father later accused him of attempting to kidnap and convert her to Hinduism.
+The marriage was dissolved in 2010.

 In October 2017, Bukhari stated that she would be retiring from entertainment indefinitely.

-She is also a practicing Muslim who observes hijab.
+She remarried her third husband Aun Chaudhry.
+They have four children together.
+She is a practicing Muslim who observes hijab.